 So this is what it feels like when the dreams too rich to dream come true.

 The Gators poured from the bench, full of themselves and celebration, not necessarily in that order.
-They danced, and they gestured, and they wallowed in the pandemonium.
-The noise poured across the field, and they pumped feet and hands and each other's backs.
+They rushed to the center of the field, and they looked at each other, and they well, they hopped.

-This is the moment their fans had dreamed about, all those years before they had the right to dream it.
-All those years it was a serf in its own conference, what right did it have to think about riches such as this?
+This is the moment their fans had dreamed about all those years before they had the right to dream it.
+All those years UF was a serf in its own conference, what right did it have to think about riches such as this?

 This was the game that, despite the crimes of Charley Pell, despite the misdemeanors of Galen Hall, the Gators could not buy.
 This was the game that, despite the excellence of Emmitt Smith and Jack Youngblood and John Reaves and Carlos Alvarez and Wilber Marshall and Scot Brantley and, yes, Steve Spurrier, it could not win.